siriniok/siriniok.github.io/_drafts/technology-impact-on-discussion-culture.md

 ---
 ![](/uploads/brass-telegraph-692735_960_720.jpg)

+Throughout the history of our civilization, the speed of long-distance communications tends to raise up.
+It has started with messenger horses and pigeon post, and probably finished with chats and emails.

 I was wondering recently how communication technology impacts quality of group discussions.
 Do specific technologies make discussions more or less productive?
 Probably, you had wondered about that too after having a hot, but unproductive and grueling discussion on Twitter or some group chat.

 For me the most frustrating aspect of such discussions is their intensity.